Italian court tries Egyptian officers over student's murder - RFI

 Italian Foreign Minister Luigi Di Maio welcomed the first hearing in Rome as "a result unhoped for in the weeks following the discovery of Giulio's body", when the case looked unsolvable.

-The court will have to rule on whether the four suspects are aware of the judicial proceedings against them, as required by law.
+The court must first rule on whether the four suspects, members of Egypt's National Security Agency (NSA), are aware of the proceedings against them, as required by law.
 Egypt has refused to provide their contact details.

 At a preliminary hearing in May, a judge ruled that media coverage meant news of the investigation into the four would have reached them.
 That decision may be upheld or overturned by the court on Thursday.